Andy Stanton: Books

 You're a Bad Man, Mr Gum! and Mr Gum and the Hound of Lamonic Bibber were later rereleased as special editions, featuring stickers.

 Audiobooks

 The eight main books in the Mr Gum series were recorded as audiobooks produced and directed by David Tyler for BBC Audio, with the author himself reading.
 Additionally, the first four books in the series were recorded, with Kate Winslet narrating, in 2012.

 Stage

 Stanton wrote the book and lyrics for Mr Gum and the Dancing Bear - The Musical! which premiered at the National Theatre in July 2019.

+In 2022, the Magdeburg Theater staged a stage version of "Mr Gum and the Cherry Tree", followed in 2023 by "Mr Gum and the Secret Hideout".

 Other books

 Additionally, Stanton has written several other books published by various publishers: